*Updated January 2023

 Health and Happiness?

 I was exercising much less, having run regularly for years.
 I was becoming more unfit and put on weight because I would be constantly active writing and organizing and doing all other things.
 I stopped being as structured and disciplined and neglected me.
-I hated letting people down but there simply aren’t enough hours.
+I hated letting people down but there simply isn’t enough hours.
 Unlike an MP who have staff, it’s just you being all things to all people.
 So, I put a lot of time in to prove my worth, but then was cancelling evenings out with friends or doing family things because I was too busy or worn out.
-I would spend many days and nights, basically writing, replying and reporting.
+I would spend many days and nights, on computers and phones basically writing, replying and reporting.

 Red Wall and Moving forward

-Yes we took a hard hit but we dusted ourselves off on day one and remain on and in the business of Redcar and Cleveland and will be challenging again in May 2023.
+Yes we took a hard hit in 2019 but we dusted ourselves off on day one and remain on and in the business of Redcar and Cleveland and will be challenging again in May 2023.